USEPA/USEEIO_API/doc/data_format.md

 The data required for serving USEEIO models via the USEEIO API are matrix files and metadata files.

 ### Matrix Files
-The web service of the USEEIO API uses matrices and meta-information that are exported from an `iomb` model.
+The web service of the USEEIO API uses matrices and meta-information that are exported from an [useeior](https://github.com/USEPA/useeior) EEIO model.

- The series of matrices
-include Data matrices and Data quality matrices.
+The series of matrices include model component, result and price adjustment matrices.
+Optionally, models may also have data quality matrices.

-#### Data matrices
+#### Model component matrices
 The matrix `A` is a `sector x sector` matrix and contains in each column `i` the direct sector inputs that are required to produce 1 USD dollar of output from sector `i`:

 ```